-Such loans have one of the highest fixed interest rates of all types of federal student debt – 7.08 percent for the 2019-20 school year.
+Such loans have one of the highest fixed interest rates of all types of federal student debt – 6.28 percent for loans first disbursed on or after July 1, 2021and before July 1, 2022.
 Be aware, too, that the consequences of default can be severe.
 The federal government can potentially garnish your wages and Social Security benefits.

 But Parent PLUS loans do offer more flexible repayment options than most private loans, which can help borrowers better manage their debt obligation.5

 The maximum Direct PLUS loan amount parents can borrow is the cost of attendance at the school their child will attend, minus any other financial assistance their child receives.
 There is no limit to how much parents may borrow, regardless of household income.